Estate Planning Fees

 Whilst every matter turns on its own facts, we would expect most matters to involve between 10- 40 hours of work, with costs in the region of £2,250 – £8,000 plus VAT (£450.00- £1,600.00) and disbursements.
-We would administer the estate in full, and this estimate is based on there being a valid Will, only one property, five or less bank or building society accounts, no disputes between the beneficiaries, no inheritance tax payable with the completion of the full Inland Revenue Account to HMRC and no claims against the estate.
+We would administer the estate in full, and this estimate is based on there being a valid Will, only one property, fewer than five bank or building society accounts, no disputes between the beneficiaries, no inheritance tax payable with the completion of the full Inland Revenue Account to HMRC and no claims against the estate.

 Please note that we also charge an uplift in line Law Society Guidelines, which takes into account the complexity and value of the deceased’s estate.
 Accordingly, the rate applied is 0.5% in reference to the real estate (i.e. property) and 1% in relation to the free estate (i.e. cash, investments etc)

 All fees are quoted exclusive of VAT, we will charge VAT at the standard rate applied by the government which is 20%.

 What is the time frame for dealing with the administration of an estate?

 Typically, estates that would be covered in this estimate would be dealt with in 6-12 months.
 As previously set out obtaining the Grant can take anywhere between 10-14 weeks.
 Thereafter, we will be liaising with the asset holders to close bank accounts down and this can take between 4-6 weeks.
 If there is a property to sell this can also impact the timeline.
 Once the Executors are satisfied that the assets have been drawn in and all liabilities settled and they have approved the estate accounts, the estate will be distributed, and this is usually within two weeks of receiving the same.